 - c.
-None of the light bulbs in this room will I ever UNSCREW-ceiling - => each of the light bulbs in this room is on the ceiling this lightbulb, don't hurt yourself.
+None of the light bulbs in this room will I ever UNSCREW-ceiling - =>? each of the light bulbs in this room is on the ceiling

-Gestures use to describe changes of state trigger presuppositions as well.
-Thus TAKE-OFF-ROTATING in (20) displays the same kind of presuppositional behavior as take off in (13) (and it differs from the non-presuppositional control be on the ground and TAKE-OFF-ROTATING).
+Gestures used to describe changes of state trigger presuppositions as well.
+Thus TAKE-OFF-ROTATING in (20) displays the same kind of presuppositional behavior as take off in (1) (and it differs from the non-presuppositional control be on the ground and TAKE-OFF-ROTATING).

 (20) a.
-Is the company's helicopter going to (i) TAKE-OFF-ROTATING ground and TAKE-OFF-ROTATING at noon?
+As 12:05, will the company's helicopter

+(i) TAKE-OFF-ROTATING

-- => the company's helicopter is on the ground - (i) => the company's helicopter will be on the ground at noon b.
-If at noon the company's helicopter (i) TAKE-OFF-ROTATING ground and TAKE-OFF-ROTATING we'll hear some noise.
+- (ii) be on the ground and then TAKE-OFF-ROTATING - (i) => right before 12:05, the company's helicopter will be on the ground we'll hear some b.
+At 12:05, if the company's helicopter (i) TAKE-OFF-ROTATING c.
+At 12:05, none of the company's helicopters will

-(ii) is on the
+(ii) is on the ground and then TAKE-OFF-ROTATING noise.

-(i) => the company's helicopter will be on the ground right at noon c.
-None of the company's helicopters is going to (i) TAKE-OFF-ROTATING be on the ground and TAKE-OFF-ROTATING
+(i) => right before 12:05, the company's helicopter will be on the ground

+(i) TAKE-OFF-ROTATING

-(i) => each of the company's helicopter will be on the ground at noon (see Schlenker 2016a for similar examples, from which the pictures are taken)
+- (ii) be on the ground and then $\ensuremath{\mathsf{TAKE}\text{-}\mathsf{OFF}\text{-}ROTATING}$ - (i) => right before 12:05, each of the company's helicopters will be on the ground (see Schlenker 2016a for similar examples, from which the pictures are taken)

-In addition, the same gesture triggers a presupposition that the subject is helicopter-like in taking off by way of a rotating motion.
+In addition, the same gesture triggers a presupposition that the subject is helicopter-like in taking off by way of a rotating motion, as shown by the inferences in (21).